thomas0410/MDPO-Molecular-DFTB-Parameter-Optimizer/README.md

 [![Build](https://img.shields.io/badge/build-passing-brightgreen.svg)]()
 ![DFTB](https://img.shields.io/badge/DFTB-Parameterization-orange.svg)

-## 🚧 MDPO — Development Version
-   This is a preliminary version of MDPO.
-The user manual will soon be upadated.
 ---

+### 🧪 Development Notice
+> **This is a preliminary version of MDPO, currently under active development.**
+> The user manual and documentation will be updated soon.

+--

 ## 🌟 Overview